Scralbum: Bite Size is a short 2D story-based game with (somewhat) simple puzzle mechanics.

 Content

-Let me just say it upfront, the content is this demo is not extensive.
+Let me just say it upfront, the content in this demo is not extensive.
 There's not much you should expect.

 I've tried my best to implement a puzzle into the game's story-focused flow, and even then, I still don't think I did it in a way that makes perfect sense.
 But at least I managed to get it working properly.